owencaseyjames/PyShoreVolume/README.md

 # Data Formatting, Processing and Function Parameters

 For the functions to operate correctly two geodatabase files are needed: 1.
 Intersections and 2.
 Transects.
 The intersection files are the points where the the transect intersects the merged shoreline vector file.
 The intersection file requires 2 fields with the following field naming conventions; Transect number - 'TR_ID' and shoreline date - 'layer', the data of both in integer format.
 The transect file also requires the corresponding transect identification numbers under the field name 'TR_ID'.
-The process below shows how to create these files in QGIS, however is possible to add these fields to files produced in an alternate software.
+These conventions are completed automatically in QGIS seen in the process below.

 1. Process shoreline vectors form each available date and combine them into one 'Merge Shoreline' shapefile.
 2. Create a 'baseline' polyline shapefile on the seaward side of the shorelines - use spline tool if curved baseline is desired.